kokrui/stack-the-flags-writeups/mobile/Version/README.md

 Looking closer I saw that the ending few characters were wrong, since the last word was "together".
 And once again I was stuck on what the problem was, and the CTF ended :)...
 Ouch.

+## Post CTF thoughts

-Trying to figure out the flag after the CTF yielded nothing too, and after asking the admin for the flag we got :
+Trying to figure out what the problem was and the actual flag after the CTF yielded nothing too, and after asking the admin for the flag we got :
 > govtech-csg{k0rOv@X<3tr@ce+og3thEr}

 I'm pretty sure the challenge was broken, since reverse XOR-ing that with the encoded flag gave back